 This guest opinion article was written by Sam Povey, a student at London School of Economics, who has been doing Model UN for the past six years.

 Diplomacy.
-The ancient art of negotiation, tactful communication, and often underhanded intrigue is the defining characteristic of Model UN.
-When some uniformed troglodyte asks me, “what even is the difference between Model UN and debate?” my first response is diplomacy.
+The ancient art of negotiation, tactful communication, and intrigue.
+When someone asks me, “what even is the difference between Model UN and debating?” my first response (apart from giving them a great big slap) is diplomacy.

 But chairs and secretariats have begun to interpret diplomacy in an odd way.
 Increasingly, diplomacy has been conflated with being “nice”.
-It’s as if John Ikenberry eschewed academia and began running Model UN conferences.
 Delegates are recognised not for pushing country policy, but for building consensus.
 Points are given not for deft rebuttal, but inclusive and hollow speech making.
-And awards are beginning to be assigned not to the “best” delegate, but the nicest.
+And awards are beginning to be assigned not to the “best” delegate, but the kindest.

 Why is it a problem?
-Anyone who has seen a fight over limited Panel of Authors spots will surely agree that encouraging delegates to be civil toward one another is a noble aim.
+Anyone who has seen a fight over limited spots on a Panel of Authors will surely agree that encouraging delegates to be civil toward one another is a noble aim.
 And what more effective way of doing so than to design awards to reward diplomacy?
 Indeed, it is an immutable truth of committee that where awards go, delegates follow.

-Of course, that isn’t to say that delegate shouldn’t strive consensus.
+Of course, that isn’t to say that delegate shouldn’t seek consensus.
 Where consensus is realistically achievable, it should be pursued with vigour.
 Indeed, consensus (or something approaching it) is often possible.
-But sometimes consensus is simply unrealistic.
-The Member States of the UN have many genuine and intractable differences between them, and it is the role of delegates at MUN to grapple with those differences.
-But that requires an accurate representation of the often conflicting interests of nations, and that itself requires knowing when consensus or even agreement is not within “country policy”.
-Being diplomatic isn’t about saying “yes” all of the time, it’s about knowing when (and when not) to say “no”.
+But sometimes consensus is unrealistic.
+The Member States of the UN have many genuine and intractable differences between them and it is the role of delegates at MUN to grapple with those differences.
+That requires an accurate representation of the conflicting interests of nations, and that itself requires knowing when consensus or even agreement is not within “country policy”.
+Being diplomatic isn’t about saying “yes” all of the time, it’s about knowing when to say “no”.

-Furthermore, I would argue that rewarding this sort of “diplomacy” doesn’t actually make delegates kinder to one another at all.
-Awards are always decided by what the chairs sees, and when chairs award kindness, inclusivity and consensus, that is what delegates will show them.
-But all this does is push the arguments, fights and backstabbing into unmods.
-While rewarding “diplomacy” might discourage intimidating power dels, it provides a huge boost for would-be Machiavellians.
+Furthermore, I would argue that rewarding for this sort of “diplomacy” doesn’t actually make delegates kinder to one another at all.
+Awards are always decided by what the chairs see, and when chairs award kindness, inclusivity and consensus, that is what delegates will show them.
+This pushes the arguments, fights and backstabbing into the long grass of unmods.
+While rewarding “diplomacy” might discourage intimidating power delegates, it provides a huge boost for would-be Machiavellians.
 Undermining blocs, negotiating secretive mergers and duping delegates out of Panel of Authors spots all take place outside the view of the chair.
-Unless these underhanded tactics are so egregious that they are reported, chairs remain blissfully unaware; all that is left is to make some consensus speeches and thank everyone for their contributions on Panel of Authors and you’re virtually guaranteed Distinguished Delegate.
+Unless these underhanded tactics are so egregious that they are reported, chairs remain blissfully unaware.
+All that is left is to make some consensus speeches and thank everyone for their contributions on Panel of Authors and you’re virtually guaranteed Distinguished Delegate.

 So, what is to be done?
-Firstly, single tiered awards system used at conferences such as WorldMUN are right way to go.
-Multi-tiered awards make Model UN too much about winning and make it difficult to facilitate meaningful and honest collaboration between delegates.
-Single tiered awards remove many of the incentives to backstab others and impose oneself on a committee, whilst still providing a dose of competitive spirit to push delegates the extra mile.
+Firstly, single tiered awards system are the right way to go.
+Multi-tiered awards make it difficult to facilitate meaningful and honest collaboration between delegates.
+Single tiered awards remove many of the incentives to backstab others and impose oneself on a committee, whilst still providing a dose of competitive spirit.
 Secondly, secretariats and chairs should rethink what diplomacy means.
-My suggestions would include the ability to defend country policy consistently, even if that means being uncooperative; the insight to recognise when to make a concession and when to draw a red line; and the decisiveness to be forceful and push forward when other equivocate.
+My suggestions would include the ability to defend country policy consistently, even if that means being uncooperative; the insight to recognise when to make a concession and when to draw a red line; and the decisiveness to push forward when other equivocate.
 Finally, whatever awards system secretariats decide is best, they should communicate it clearly to delegates.
-Having an awards policy (even a vague one) improves transparency, keeps award decisions consistent across committees and helps a conference define its unique “feel”.
+Having an awards policy improves transparency, keeps award decisions consistent across committees and helps a conference define its unique “feel”.